REAL LOVE AND THE COLONOSCOPY (or, BE MY VALENTINE)

 Gene was engrossed in numbers and spreadsheets when hurricane Golytely struck.
 He barely made it to the pot before a fractal array of fecal shrapnel sprayed the porcelain princess, splattering the wall and floor.

-Gene was attempting clean-up; soiled boxer-briefs draped on the countertop.
+Gene was attempting clean-up, his soiled boxer-briefs draped over the bathroom counter.

 “No, not clear.
 It’s brown.”